mulderp/gnucap_book/installing-gnucap.md

 * auto tools
 * termcap library

+Optionally if you want to build Gnucap with CMake, you need:
+* CMake 3.12 (or later)
+* A build system generator such as Make or [Ninja](https://ninja-build.org/)

 ## Building Gnucap on Linux

 You can download the source of Gnucap from the [Gnu savannah repo](git://git.savannah.gnu.org/gnucap.git):